 Ayutthaya Historical Park

 Phuket is one of the top places to visit in Thailand as it’s a full-grown tourist destination with resorts, restaurants, activities, nightlife and even an international airport.
 For some, Phuket is too touristy, but for many, Phuket is a carefree destination.
 Phuket itself is an island on the west coast of Thailand and is surrounded by 32 smaller islands.
 Visiting these beautiful islands is highly recommended, as well as spending a day on beaches like Freedom Beach, Kata Beach and Karon Beach.
-Other top activities are visiting the Big Buddha, party at Bangla Road, visiting Phuket Old Town, shopping at Phuket Town Weekend Night Market and visiting Phang Nga Bay.
+Other top activities are visiting the Big Buddha, partying at Bangla Road, visiting Phuket Old Town, shopping at Phuket Town Weekend Night Market and visiting Phang Nga Bay.
 It’s important to know that if you are travelling as a family, it’s better to stay in Kamala.
-If you are travelling with a group of friends and like to party, it’s better to stay in Patong.
+If you are travelling with a group of friends and like to party, it’s more fun to stay in party areas such as Patong.
 Also, if you are travelling from North to South, it’s good to know that you can fly back to your country with Phuket International Airport, instead of travelling back to Bangkok first.